 Bujumbura Bujumbura Mairie, Burundi Travel Guide

 Rusizi National Park features boat safaris to see hippos and various bird species.
 Walking safaris are generally not offered for larger animals.
-Kibira National Park (further afield) features chimpanzee trekking, which requires permits and organized tours.
+Kibira National Park (further afield) features chimpanzee trekking, which requires licenses and organized tours.
 Consider GetYourGuide for booking wildlife experiences.

 Connect with Burundian culture through various deep-dive experiences, from local performances to language learning.